 2. Add Semi-Private Focus Zones

 Even the most collaborative coworking space needs quiet corners.
-Semi-private focus areas give members room for uninterrupted concentration, private calls, or sensitive work.
+Semi-private focus areas such as the Persy Two acoustic booth give members room for uninterrupted concentration, private calls, or sensitive work.
+Designating quiet areas, strategically placed away from noisy communal zones, is essential for providing focused work environments and improving productivity.
 They can be designed using acoustic screens, small rooms, or compact booths.

 3. Include Tech-Enabled Collaboration Areas